 Generous support is provided by Elizabeth Fearon Pepperman & Richard C. Pepperman II, Susan & Jonathan Bram, Jeffrey Deitch, Jennifer & Jason New, neugerriemschneider, Berlin, Red Crane Foundation, The Silverweed Foundation, Marcia Dunn & Jonathan Sobel, Robert Soros, Sheryl & Dan Tishman, Wendy Fisher, Patricia & Howard Silverstein, Lisson Gallery, Espolòn Tequila, Shari & Jeff Aronson, Elise & Andrew Brownstein, Meg & Bennett Goodman, Holly & Jonathan Lipton, Linda Lennon & Stuart Baskin, Heidi & Richard Rieger, Marcia Riklis, Anne & Joel Ehrenkranz, Bridgitt & Bruce Evans, Andrew & Linda R. Safran, Rachel & Sam Shikiar, and the Consulate General of the Federal Republic of Germany, New York.

-Public Art Fund gratefully acknowledges the partnership of JCDecaux, UAP, Intersection, Thornton Tomasetti, AECOM Tishman, and FXFOWLE.
+Public Art Fund gratefully acknowledges the partnership of JCDecaux, UAP, Intersection, Thornton Tomasetti, AECOM Tishman, and FXFOWLE, and eBay.

 With special thanks to the Office of the Mayor, Office of the Manhattan Borough President, Office of the Brooklyn Borough President, Office of the Queens Borough President, Office of the Bronx Borough President, Office of the Staten Island Borough President, Council Member Margaret Chin, Council Member Julissa Ferreras-Copeland, Council Member Daniel Garodnick, Council Member Corey Johnson, Council Member Mark Levine, Council Member Jimmy Van Bramer, NYC Parks, Department of Cultural Affairs, New York City Department of Transportation and DOT ART, NYC Department of Buildings, Mayor's Office of Citywide Event Coordination and Management, NYC Department of Citywide Administrative Services, Mayor’s Office of Immigrant Affairs, New York City Economic Development Corporation, New York City Department of Environmental Protection, Landmarks Preservation Commission, FDNY, NYC & Company, Central Park Conservancy, The Cooper Union for the Advancement of Science and Art, Lower Eastside Partnerships, and Essex Street Market Vendors Association.